If I have a signature dish, it’s grilled doves a la Mancha.

 Not only does plucking make the bird look nicer — like a little baby chicken — but you also get to eat the legs, which are fantastic, if a bit small.
 I normally leave one digit on the wings because it keeps the breast meat moister, but you don’t have to.

-Give this one a go this dove season.
-But fair warning: If you do, you may never go back to breasting out your doves again…
+Give this dove recipe a go this dove season.
+But fair warning: If you do, you might never go back to breasting out your doves again…

 Grilled Doves a la Mancha